Revelation Chapter 1

 3. Common Errors of Interpretation - (The real-life relevance of Revelation for today is lost if we begin to interpret it with incorrect presuppositions) - {PDF Copy}

-4. People of the Last Days - {PDF Copy} - (The church is the battlefield where the final war is being waged between the Lamb and that Ancient Serpent, Satan)
+4. An End Time People - {PDF Copy} - (The church is the battlefield where the final war is being waged between the Lamb and that Ancient Serpent, Satan)

 5. The Missing Seventy Weeks - {PDF Copy} - (Despite its frequent use of DanielRevelation does not apply Daniel’s seventy weeks prophecy to any of its visions)